 When comparing white diamonds to each other, the most important aspect to consider is the cut.
-All else being equal, a diamond with a very good cut will reflect light far better than one with a fair or poor cut.
+All else being equal, a diamond with an excellent cut will outshine ones with very good, good, or poor cuts.

-The difference in light performance between black and white diamonds is pronounced.
+The difference in light performance between black versus white diamonds is pronounced.
 That’s because the crystal structure and inclusions in a black diamond don’t reflect light.
 Instead, they absorb it.

 White diamonds capture light and then reflect it outward through the table to create its shine.
 One of the reasons they’re the most popular type of diamond is because of its brilliance.

-Choose a white diamond with a round cut that scores very good or excellent on the GIA scale, and it’ll have some of the best sparkle you can find.
+Choose a white diamond with a round cut that scores excellent on the GIA scale, and it’ll have some of the best sparkle you can find.

 Black diamonds aren’t graded on this same scale.
 Unlike other fancy colors such as red or pink, black diamonds only come in one color: fancy black.
 Those other colors are specified by their intensity grade, such as fancy light, fancy dark, or fancy deep.